Teaching

 Working with students outside of the classroom is an important teaching tool.
 I believe so because, besides the value of the particular research or application project, this allows students to have individual contact with me.
 The personal interaction benefits students because we establish mentorship relationships that allow me to offer advice on course selection and career options.
 In addition, it is gratifying for me to see the results of my efforts translated into securing internships and jobs and students’ development of an appreciation for academic life and the role that the application of management knowledge can play in improving organizations and society.

 Part of my teaching activities also involves researching pedagogical issues.
 For example, I have published results of such research in refereed journals, including the Academy of Management Learning and Education (AMLE—I am also a member of the editorial board) and the Journal of Management Education.
-For example, our 2014 article in AMLE titled "Scholarly impact: A pluralist conceptualization" was a runner-up for the Best AMLE Article of the Year Award, and a follow-up 2019 AMLE article is titled "A pluralist conceptualization of scholarly impact in management education: Students as stakeholders."
+For example, our 2014 article in AMLE titled "Scholarly impact: A pluralist conceptualization" receive the AMLE Decade Impact Award (recognizing the most influential article published in the journal 10 years prior) and a follow-up 2019 AMLE article is titled "A pluralist conceptualization of scholarly impact in management education: Students as stakeholders."
+In 2023, in an artcle in Entrepreneurship Education and Pedagogy we proposed the concept of "extreme pedagogy" to improve entrepreneurship education.
 Also, I was very proud to learn that a 2023 study ranked me among the world’s top 96 most productive researchers in business and management education based on all articles published between 2010-2019 in 17 journals in accounting, economics, finance, information technology, management, marketing, and operations management (Asarta et al., 2023).

 Finally, I have also authored textbooks, including Performance Management (2023, 5th edition), Applied Psychology in Talent Management (2019, 8th edition, with Wayne Cascio), and Research Methodology: Best Practices for Rigorous, Credible, and Impactful Research (2025), which have been translated into several languages (e.g., Chinese Arabic) and are used in universities around the world.
 Authoring textbooks is also an important and impactful teaching activity.
 Also, I have noticed that students are particularly motivated to learn when they notice that their instructor is the person who “wrote the book.”